-0.5% DMI group (see Exhibit 7).
+We were encouraged to see a statistically significant rise in Butyrivibrio, which is a beneficial gut bacteria, for 0.25% DMI group (see Exhibit 7).
 Result was directionally similar for higher dose group but did not meet statistical hurdle.
-There was also statistically significant drop in Ruminococcus for groups

-Asparagopsis (see table 10).
+There was also statistically significant drop in Ruminococcus for groups supplemented with 1% of Asparagopsis (see table 10).

 This confirms one potential pathway for efficacy of the seaweed, as we discuss in the next section.
-We note a statistically significant drop in Peptostreptococcaceae bacteria for 2% DMI cohort, while drop for other groups was not statistically significant.
+We note a statistically significant drop in Peptostreptococcaceae bacteria for 1% DMI cohort, while drop for other groups was not statistically significant.

 Exhibit 7 – Changes in Butyrivibrio abundance over the course of the study by treatment cohort (%).
 Data for each sheep is shown as separate point.

 Table 10 – Average, Median and Statistical Significance of the Drop in Abundance of Ruminococcus Among Treatment Cohorts.
 Measured in Fecal Matter.